The Singles Network Ministries

 —Ernest J., Greenville, SC, Never-married, over 40

 I would emphasize the importance of community.
-Having a community of like-minded individuals to do life with is essential for both our emotional health and spiritual growth.
+Having a group of like-minded individuals to share life with is essential for both our emotional health and spiritual growth.
+To celebrate victories and heartaches together.
+Single is more than a relationship status.

 —Michelle E., Fletcher, NC, Engaged/Single Parent, over 40

-Guessing that my Pastor already knows this, but given the opportunity, the one thing I'd emphasize about ministering to singles is, "As a collective, we singles are undoubtedly a dynamic demographic simply based on our different seasons of life.
+Guessing that my Pastor already knows this, but if given the chance, the one thing I'd emphasize about ministering to singles is, "As a collective, we singles are undoubtedly a dynamic demographic simply based on our different seasons of life.
 However, having been through those times of struggle, we can have greater potential for edifying and building the Kingdom."

 —Deborah S., Fredericksburg, VA, Divorced, over 50